Back to blog

 The enterprise approach assumes that custom-made web scraping software must be developed for your unique requirements.
 You can outsource this task to a specialized company like DataOx or hire in-house staff.
 Either way, with such an approach you receive a unique software solution designed according to your project specifics and requirements.

 As a result, you can obtain any kind of data you request, cleaned of any irrelevant data surrounding it, whether it’s a simple list or a complex dataset.
-You may choose the format in which the data is stored (CSV, TSV, or JSON), and even integrate it with third-party services or databases to view, analyze, and process it further.
+You may choose the format in which the data is stored (CSV, XLSX, or JSON), and even integrate it with third-party services or databases to view, analyze, and process it further.

 It’s essential to take into account the scope of your current project and its potential growth to build a solution that is flexible and scalable enough to meet your growing data scraping requirements, since data is an inevitable part of any business today, and successful businesses tend to grow.